 In our eighteenth issue Wake Up, we are glad to have interviewed Tamera Mowry-Housley, Chimamanda Adichie and Andrea Bordeaux who speak on their thoughts on the theme of the issue.
 Enjoy our features from Nigeria, South Africa, India, Ethiopia, Colombia and Sweden.

-We thank our contributors to this new issue of ASM and thank you, our readers for your continued support.
-Drop us an email at email@example.com and let us know how AfroStyle Magazine can be of service to you and the community.
+We thank our contributors to the issue to our readers for the continued support.
+Drop us an email at email@example.com and let us know how AfroStyle Magazine can be of assistance to you and the community.